Edited July 2020, last review June 2022

-Bartonella laboratory testing is required for feline blood donors, for pet cats belonging to immune-suppressed persons, or when a human Bartonella-related disease is diagnosed in a person that lives with cats or has contact with cats.
+Bartonella laboratory testing is required for feline blood donors, for pet cats belonging to immunosuppressed persons, or when a human Bartonella-related disease is diagnosed in a person that lives with cats or has contact with cats.

-Isolation of the bacterium is the gold standard method of diagnosis of Bartonella infection, but because of the high prevalence of infection in healthy cats in endemic areas, a positive culture is not confirmatory, and other compatible diagnoses must be ruled out.
+Cultivation of the bacterium is the gold standard method of diagnosis of Bartonella infection, but because of the high prevalence of infection in healthy cats in endemic areas, a positive culture is not confirmatory of disease, and other compatible diagnoses must be ruled out.

 The disease is therefore diagnosed on the basis of exclusion, and by assessing the response to therapy.
-The ex juvantibus-inference about disease causation from the observed response to a treatment may apply to uveitis, endocarditis and multifocal CNS disease, which are compatible with feline bartonellosis.
+This ‘ex juvantibus’-inference about disease causation from the observed response to a treatment may apply to uveitis, endocarditis and multifocal CNS disease, which can all be compatible with feline bartonellosis.

 Repeated blood cultures are required or PCR performed on more than one kind of biological sample (blood, lymph node, oral swab; Pennisi et al., 2010; Drummond et al., 2018).
 A combinational approach with pre-enrichment culture and PCR increases sensitivity (Breitschwerdt et al., 2007).

-Treatment is recommended for cats living with immunosuppressed persons or in the rare cases where Bartonella have actually caused disease, e.g endocarditis.
-Current therapeutic strategies in cats (Tab.
-3) are based on in vitro studies and human bartonellosis.
+Treatment is recommended for cats living with immunosuppressed persons or in the rare cases where Bartonella has actually caused disease, e.g. endocarditis or myocarditis.
+Current therapeutic strategies in cats (Table 3) are based on in vitro studies and human bartonellosis.

 Data from controlled efficacy studies in cats are lacking.
-A cat affected by recurrent osteomyelitis and polyarthritis associated with B vinsonii subsp. berkhoffii genotype II infection and bacteraemia recovered after therapy with azithromycin (10 mg/Kg PO q48h for three months) and amoxicilline-clavulanate (62.5 mg PO q12 for two months; Varanat et al., 2009).
+A cat affected by recurrent osteomyelitis and polyarthritis associated with B. vinsonii subsp. berkhoffii genotype II infection and bacteraemia recovered after therapy with azithromycin (10 mg/kg PO q48h for three months) and amoxicillin-clavulanate (62.5 mg PO q12 for two months; Varanat et al., 2009).

-After natural or experimental infection with B henselae or B clarridgeiae, healthy cats have been treated to eliminate bacteraemia (Greene et al., 1996, Regnery et al., 1996, Kordick et al., 1997), and many drugs have been evaluated: doxycycline, amoxicillin, amoxicillin-clavulanate, enrofloxacin, erythromycin, rifampin.
-Based on these results, clearance of bacteraemia cannot be guaranteed and, in the case of failure, there is the risk to induce antimicrobial resistance.
+After natural or experimental infection with B. henselae or B. clarridgeiae, healthy cats have been treated to eliminate bacteraemia (Greene et al., 1996; Regnery et al., 1996; Kordick et al., 1997), and many drugs have been evaluated: doxycycline, amoxicillin, amoxicillin-clavulanate, enrofloxacin, erythromycin, rifampin.
+Based on these results, clearance of bacteraemia cannot be guaranteed and, in the case of treatment failure, there is the risk of inducing antimicrobial resistance.
 Treatment of healthy carriers therefore cannot be considered an effective measure for eliminating the zoonotic risk; it is sometimes requested, in human cases of CSD or other Bartonella-related disease in a family member.

 According to all transmission studies, a strict flea (and tick) control is the only successful preventive measure.
 There is no vaccine available against Bartonella infection.

-Cats are the main reservoir for B henselae, the agent of cat scratch disease and other human diseases mainly observed in immunosuppressed persons.
-Recognised risk factors for bacteraemia in cats are young age, infestation with fleas, outdoor lifestyle and a multicat environment (Chomel et al., 1995, Foley et al., 1998, Gurfield et al., 2001, Guptill et al., 2004, Boulouis et al., 2005).
+Cats are the main reservoir for B. henselae, the agent of CSD and other human diseases mainly observed in immunosuppressed persons.
+Recognised risk factors for bacteraemia in cats are young age, infestation with fleas, outdoor lifestyle and a multicat environment (Chomel et al., 1995; Foley et al., 1998; Gurfield et al., 2001; Guptill et al., 2004; Boulouis et al., 2005).

-There is no benefit from testing cats or people, except in cases of immunosuppressed persons in the home.
+There is no benefit of testing asymptomatic cats or people, except in cases of immunosuppressed persons in the home.
 Infection does not always lead to clinical signs in healthy persons and many have antibodies (Massei et al., 2004; Mc Gill et al., 2005).
-Owner education about Bartonella transmission is essential to reduce the zoonotic risk; it is crucial to allow immune-suppressed persons to keep their pet cat or to adopt a new one provided that the following preventive measures to reduce the risk of infection are taken.
+Owner education about Bartonella transmission is essential to reduce the zoonotic risk; it is recommended to allow immunosuppressed people to keep their pet cat or to adopt a new one provided that the following preventive measures to reduce the risk of infection are taken.

 Key points to minimise the zoonotic risk (Kaplan et al., 2002; Brunt et al., 2006):